Bora-Cavdar/Fractional-Order-PPI-Cyberattack-Dataset-Cyberattack-Test-Benchmark-for-PV-RT-Power-Systems/README.md

 The dataset includes time-domain responses of the LFC system under random varying load conditions and cyberattack scenarios.
 The recorded variables include scenario ID, load change, area frequency deviations, tie-line power deviation, simulation time, and class labels.

 The dataset consists of normal scenarios and attacked scenarios generated under different FDI and DoS severities and attack locations.
 It is shared to support reproducible research and to enable fair comparison of different machine learning and deep learning-based cyberattack detection methods in LFC systems.

-### 4. 1D-CNN Baseline Model for Cyberattack Detection

-This folder contains the deep learning baseline model developed for cyberattack detection in the PV-RT LFC system.
-The baseline model is based on a one-dimensional convolutional neural network (1D-CNN) trained using only normal operating scenarios.

-The model detects cyberattacks using a reconstruction-error-based anomaly score.
-Under normal operating conditions, the reconstruction error remains small, whereas FDI and DoS attacks lead to larger reconstruction errors.
-A threshold-based decision rule is then used to distinguish normal and cyberattack scenarios.

-The provided scripts include dataset preprocessing, model training, anomaly score calculation, threshold selection, and model evaluation using accuracy, precision, recall, F1-score, false positive rate, false negative rate, and confusion matrix metrics.

 ## Description